 The question we ask is, ‘Should offspring be obligated to provide social security for their parents at old age?’
 This is an essential question in that most states hide behind culture and norms and neglect their social security obligation to the elderly and lame population presuming young people will pick up the tab.

 We emphasise herein that it is an admirable act of affection for children to care for their parents especially if they do it of their own volition.
-However, there are parents who oblige children to take up family responsibilities such as paying school fees for their younger siblings on top of financially supporting the whole family.
+However, there are societies who oblige children to take up family responsibilities such as paying school fees for their younger siblings on top of financially supporting the whole family.
 The responsibilities do not stop even when the child, especially males, gets married and starts his own family.

 It would appear some parents expect children to payback for being born, raised and educated.
 It has to be said children seem to be paying back more in return and over a longer period than the parents’ contribution to the child’s success.
 In any case why should children repay their parents for raising them?
 Is it not a parent’s responsibility to raise their children?